 I would love to tell you there is absolutely no work involved in raising mason bees, but that is not entirely true.
 Fortunately the work is minimal and you are helping bees in ways nature cannot do.

-your bee houses (but especially if you plan to reuse the bee house), you
+If you plan to reuse the bee house, you

 will need to perform a small cleaning operation.
 You will need to